 - Why is your team better equipped to solve the problem than your competitor(s)?

 5. Consider providing options.

 As the old saying goes, there’s more than one way to skin a cat.
 (Sure, it’s a terrible saying, but its meaning rings true.)
-For nonprofit or startup clients, especially, having two or three levels of service to choose from with corresponding price tags is beneficial.
-In addition to showcasing your team’s creativity and agility, it also reinforces to the client that you understand the importance of their bottom line and that you’re willing to partner with them to achieve it.
+For nonprofit or startup clients, pitching the perfect project means having two or three levels of service to choose from with corresponding price tags.
+While you may have huge ideas in mind that showcase your team’s creativity and agility, it also reinforces to the client that you understand the importance of their bottom line and that you’re willing to partner with them to achieve it.